willardshikami/otaku-frontend/README.md

-# OTAKU
+# OTAKU FRONTEND
-An all inclusive Anime Fans Community.
+Otaku is an all inclusive Anime Fans Community.
+This Repository contains frontend of the otaku project.